mdppml/FREDA-CV/README.md

 [FREDA-CV](https://github.com/mdppml/FREDA_CV) is a simplified and task-agnostic implementation of our federated domain adaptation framework originally introduced in the [FREDA](https://github.com/mdppml/FREDA) repository.

+The original `FREDA` implementation relies on **domain similarity information**, which may not always be available in real-world scenarios. `FREDA-CV` replaces this with a **cross-validation-based strategy** to tune the Lambda parameter, improving **usability and reproducibility** across datasets without requiring prior knowledge about inter-domain relationships.

 ---

 ### Usage